thewhodidthis/vim-robert/readme.md

-> This way I just need edit ANSI colors in my terminal
+> This way I only need edit colors in my terminal